-- 1 Michigan Merit Curriculum The required credits schedule is aligned with and exceeds the mandatory high school curriculum set forth by the State of Michigan.
-Two credit World Language requirement will apply to the class of 2022 and beyond. - 2 Personal Curriculum Students may request a Personal Curriculum for an alternate Mathematics experience after earning credits in Algebra I, Geometry, and Algebra IIA.
+- 1 Michigan Merit Curriculum The required credits schedule is aligned with and exceeds the mandatory high school curriculum set forth by the State of Michigan. - 2 Personal Curriculum Students may request a Personal Curriculum for an alternate Mathematics experience after earning credits in Algebra I, Geometry, and Algebra IIA.
 Senior year math requirement is defined as a full course, not credit. - 3 Senior year requirement. - 4 One credit of World Language may be substituted by arts (applied, performing, or visual) or CTE courses up through the class of 2021. - Credit is given for library assistants, office aides, and teacher aides on the basis of one-quarter (1/4) for each semester of participation in this program.
 All other courses are granted one half (1/2) credit per class period per semester. - A student must be enrolled at Manistee High School the last semester of his/her senior year in order to receive a diploma from Manistee High School. - By the commencement date, any graduation ceremony participant must be enrolled in an approved program to complete all requirements per completion deadline. - All students must be enrolled in a full schedule unless it is in the best educational interest of the student to be on a reduced or modified schedule as determined by the principal.